bsgauthierwebdev/build-20-react-projects/README.md

     - The tree uses a data structure utilizing child components
     - The child components will only be displayed when the user selects the menu to be expanded

+ 7. QR Code Generator
+    - Build a component which takes a text input and generates a QR code which displays on the screen
+    - Component uses the external react-qr-code library to generate the codes.

 --------------------------------------------------------------------------------

 # Getting Started with Create React App